An independent planning inspector turned down the eastern bypass project. And, contrary to Wiltshire Council spin,

 Wiltshire Council has wasted around £5M on a past its time turkey.

-All along, 'Government funding' was Wiltshire Council BS.
+All along, 'government funding' was Wiltshire Council fiction.